deepjets/deepjets/README.rst

 Running Herwig
 --------------

-On the Melbourne IU, Herwig has its own environment since it didn't seem to play nice with the default environment from ``source setup.sh``.
+On the Melbourne UI, Herwig has its own environment since it didn't seem to play nice with the default environment from ``source setup.sh``.
 So run Herwig in a fresh terminal after the following::